 LEXINGTON, Ky. — The University of Kentucky College of Pharmacy will open its doors to families and community members April 25 for “The Wonders of Pharmacy,” a free, hands-on event designed to demystify pharmaceutical science and showcase the diverse roles pharmacists play in health care.
 The event, running 11 a.m. to 4 p.m. at…

-LEXINGTON, Ky. — The Kentucky Transportation Cabinet will close lanes on New Circle Road over three days this week to conduct routine pothole repairs on bridge decks.
-Lane closures are scheduled daily from Tuesday through Thursday, April 21-23, between 9 a.m. and 3 p.m., weather permitting.
-One lane will remain open at all times,…
+LEXINGTON, Ky. — The Kentucky Transportation Cabinet is advising motorists to prepare for lane closures on New Circle Road (KY 4) next week as routine pothole repairs are conducted on bridge decks.
+The work is scheduled from 9 a.m. to 3 p.m.
+Tuesday through Thursday, April 21-23.
+A single lane will remain open throughout…